Skip to main content

 4 mentions Positive Neutral Negative

 The humor in the game is characterized by its flexibility in player interactions, allowing for a range of responses from jerkish to neutral, which can lead to amusing character reactions and unlock extra scenes.
-While some elements, like the unpredictable judging system, may detract from the overall tension, they often result in unintentional humor that adds a lighthearted touch to the experience.
-Overall, the game balances comedic moments with its narrative, providing players with opportunities for both funny and serious interactions.
+While some elements, like the unpredictable judging system, may detract from the overall tension, they often result in unintentional humor that can be more amusing than frightening.
+Overall, the game balances comedic moments with serious gameplay, enhancing the experience without leaning into dating sim tropes.

 • “You can act like a jerk or completely neutral to everyone if you want without affecting which of the 7 endings you can get, and it's not anything even approaching a dating sim, but being nice to them unlocks some extra scenes and a cute/funny bonus.”